 The Last Word

-Ayurveda recommends plenty of TLC for your hair.
-When you choose Ayurvedic therapies for your hair problems, they work deep inside your body to fix the issue.
+When you choose Ayurvedic therapies for your hair problems, they work with your body at multiple levels and then provide a long lasting solution to your problems.
 Balancing hormones, management of your cholesterol levels and replenishing micronutrient deficiencies are addressed for the organism as a whole, not just for your hair.
 Reduction in stress and its effects are just the few side benefits Ayurveda therapies exert.

 Know your Ayurvedic Prakriti, to know exactly what your body needs.Know Your Dosha Now